SuperCuber/dotter/README.md

 This is a small dotfile manager and templater.

 Find out help with `./dotter -h`.
-To run the example, you can use `./dotter -d example`
+To run the example, you can use `./dotter -d example deploy`

 Variables are templated by putting `{{ VAR_NAME }}` in any file, and it will be replaced with the configured value.